mmisw/mmiorr/org.mmisw.watchdog/README.txt

 Status: Alpha

-The watchdog module provides conversion and registration facilities for certain vocabularies that are available in non-ontological formats.
+The watchdog module is a collections of programs for the conversion and registration of key vocabularies/ontologies in the community.

-Currently, only the CF Standard Names vocabulary is supported [1].
+Currently, only the CF Standard Names vocabulary is implemented [1].
+We are planning to support other vocabs/ontologies, including UDUnits [2] and SWEET [3].

-The programs are to be run from the command line.
-For getting the code and building the software you will need Subversion and Maven in your system.
+Watchdog runs on the command line.
+For getting the code and building the software Subversion and Maven are needed in your system.

-== Getting the code, building, and running ==
+== Getting the code, building, and running one of the programs ==

 	svn checkout http://mmisw.googlecode.com/svn/trunk/org.mmisw.watchdog
 	cd org.mmisw.watchdog
 	mvn clean install
-	mvn exec:java -Dexec.args="--ws workspace/cf"
+	mvn exec:java -Dexec.args="Cf --ws workspace/cf"

+The last command above runs the "Cf" program (as indicated by the first argument).
+Run ``mvn exec:java'' (with no args) to get the list of available "watchdog" programs.
+Usage details for each program are displayed when called with no arguments or with the "--help" argument, eg.:
+    mvn exec:java -Dexec.args="Cf --help"

 == CF conversion ==

-The ``mvn exec:java'' command above:
+The Cf program:

+- Runs the "Cf" program (as indicated by the first argument), which:
 - reads in http://cf-pcmdi.llnl.gov/documents/cf-standard-names/standard-name-table/current/cf-standard-name-table.xml
 - extracts the value of version_number
 - prepares to write the contents out to workspace/cf/cf-standard-name-table-{version_number}.xml